omahs/docs-91/docs/help.md

 ### 🚀 Decentralized Frontend Stack

-> Create decentralized frontend components by storing it's source code on the blockchain 🤯.
+> Create decentralized frontend components by storing its source code on the blockchain 🤯.

 | Name      | Description | Repo | Latest Release |
 | ----------- | ----------- | --- |--|